Difference-in-Differences with Sample Selection: Additional Material

 \subsection{NSW Training Program: Sample Selection Based on Unemployment}

-We observe a significant difference in the share of Hispanics between employed and unemployed samples in both treated and control groups.
-Further, unemployed controls significantly differ from employed controls regarding education and racial self-identification.
+We observe a significant difference in the share of Hispanics between the employed and unemployed samples in both the treated and control groups.
+Furthermore, unemployed controls differ significantly from employed controls in education and racial self-identification.
 At the same time, unemployed-treated individuals are older and have slightly more children living in the household than employed-treated individuals.